Decoherence effects in entangled fermion pairs at colliders: Decoherence in scalar decays to a pair

 where ${\sf p}_{\rm LO}$ is the Kraus coefficient related to the identity at LO, which is one of the Kraus operators in a full map.
 The bar on top of map symbol indicates that this constitutes part of the full map, where the probabilities add up to one.
 The helicity sum and momentum integration are performed inside the quantum map.
 The $\bar{\mathcal{E}}_{\rm V}[\rho]$ and $\bar{\mathcal{E}}_{\rm R}[\rho]$ are the contributions from virtual (V) and real (R) emission, which we interpret as the following quantum maps

 The virtual contribution in a scalar boson decay is special as it does not change the structure of $\rho_{\rm LO}$.
-This is because the tree-level amplitude has the simple structure $[\bar{u}(p_1)v(p_2)]$ and the loops can be simplified to the same structure with an overall momenta dependence.
+This is because the tree-level amplitude has the simple structure $[\bar{u}(p_1)v(p_2)]$ and the loops can be simplified, using Passarino Veltamn reduction, to the same structure with an overall momenta dependence (See supplementary material for a detailed discussion, which includes~\cite{Passarino:1978jh,Maltoni:2024wyh}).
 The virtual correction map for massive vector decay (or a $2\to 2$ scattering) is, on the other hand, a non-trivial Kraus map due to the appearance of new structures, such as a finite dipole term.
-As the aim of this letter is to introduce and illustrate the effects we leave the study of other initial states to future work.
+As the aim of this work is to introduce and illustrate the effects we leave the study of other initial states to future work.
 The virtual contribution $p_{\rm V}$ in general display UV and IR divergences.
 The former is treated in the usual way by a renormalization procedure that does not affect the quantum state, while the IR divergences are canceled by an identity operator from the real emission, as dictated by the KLN theorem~\cite{Kinoshita,Lee:1964is}.

 The real emission is different.
 Let us first split it into two parts where the emission is soft or hard (collinear) with respect to a reference energy scale.
 The two regions lead to unresolved radiation.
 In the former, one can use soft theorems to show that this does not change the spin structure for scalar and vector emissions but do for pseudovector and axial.\footnote{This is true at LO in the soft expansion.
-Higher-order soft terms are known to contain a spin dependence that will affect the soft part of the map.} The hard emission does change the spin structure leading to a non-trivial Kraus operator
+Higher-order soft terms are known to contain a spin dependence that will affect the soft part of the map.} The hard (collinear) emission does change the spin structure leading to a non-trivial Kraus operator

 For scalar and vector emission, we have a map with the same structure as the virtual case, while for pseudoscalar and axial cases, the $\gamma^5$ leads to an additional Kraus operator ($\mathds{1}\otimes \sigma_3$ or $\sigma_3 \otimes \mathds{1}$) for this emission and a parameter ${\sf q}^{\rm soft}_5$ which is IR finite.